 His work has been shown internationally in a group exhibition at Yorkshire College, Yorkshire, Great Britain, as part of an international conference on outdoor sculpture parks (1983); and in a solo exhibition, Richard Huntington: Halo By Mondrian, at the JR Konstallen gallery in Linkoping, Sweden (2007).
-His work is in the collection of the Albright-Knox Art Gallery and in a number of distinguished private collections.
+His work is in the collection of the Albright-Knox Art Gallery, the Burchfield Penney Art Center and in a number of distinguished private collections.

 Huntington has had numerous residencies over the years, among them Visiting Critic at the Kennedy Center for the Arts, Washington, D.C.
 (1994).
 He was also a contributing reviewer for such publications as High Performance Magazine, ARTnews, and Art New England.

 From 1982 to 1985, Huntington was the Visual Arts Director at Artpark, a public sculpture park in Lewiston, NY.
-It was under his directorship that Vito Acconci made his first major public sculpture and Chris Burden created Beam Drop, a daring application of chance actions to monumental sculpture that has since been reenacted by the artist here and in Europe..
+It was under his directorship that the late Vito Acconci made his first major public sculpture and the late Chris Burden created Beam Drop, a daring application of chance actions to monumental sculpture that has been reenacted by the artist here and in Europe..

-Huntington is the author of a number of recent catalog essays, including “Jackie Felix: Stories Only Half-told,” for the retrospective exhibition, Storyboard: The Sexual Politics of Jackie Felix, held at the Burchfield Penney Art Center (2012); “Falling Beams, Exploding Heads: Looking Back at Artpark, 1982-1985,” for Artpark:1974-1984, an exhibition at the University at Buffalo Art Galleries, Buffalo (2010); and Duayne Hatchet: Form, Pattern and Invention, for a retrospective exhibition at the Burchfield Penney (2009).
-Currently, he is working on a book-length satire of contemporary art called 20 Dead or Otherwise Forgotten Artists & How They Got That Way.
+Huntington is the author of a number of catalog essays, including “Jackie Felix: Stories Only Half-told,” for the retrospective exhibition, Storyboard: The Sexual Politics of Jackie Felix, held at the Burchfield Penney Art Center (2012); “Falling Beams, Exploding Heads: Looking Back at Artpark, 1982-1985,” for Artpark:1974-1984, an exhibition at the University at Buffalo Art Galleries, Buffalo (2010); and Duayne Hatchet: Form, Pattern and Invention, for a retrospective exhibition at the Burchfield Penney (2009).

 Huntington holds a Bachelor of Fine Arts from Syracuse University and a Master of Art and Humanities from State University of New York at Buffalo.